FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/robot_peripherals.rst

 .. important::
 	Before using the welding machine function, it is necessary to establish the corresponding tool coordinate system first, and apply the established tool coordinate system during program teaching.
 The welder function is often used in conjunction with a laser tracking sensor.

-**Step2**：After the configuration is complete, select the number, set the waiting time, and click the six buttons of "arc end", "arc start", "gas", "gas off", "forward wire feed" and "reverse wire feed" to proceed welding machine debugging;
+**Step2**: After the configuration is complete, select the number, set the waiting time, and click the six buttons of "arc end", "arc start", "gas", "gas off", "forward wire feed" and "reverse wire feed" to proceed welding machine debugging;

 .. figure:: robot_peripherals/008.png
    :align: center